 Do I Need Sand and Ash Protection in Iceland?

 It can be a common anxiety among most renters.
-With so many different upgrades and insurance add-ons, it is hard to know what you exactly need.
-Especially when visiting another country.
+With so many different upgrades and insurance add-ons, it is hard to know what you exactly need — especially when visiting another country.
 Go Car Rental is not going to put you through that.
-So let’s talk about if you need Sand and Ash Protection in Iceland and determine if it’s a good fit for you.
+So let’s talk about what Sand and Ash Protection is and how to determine if it’s a good fit for you

-Most Icelandic insurance companies and CDW policies cover a variety of damages.
+Most Icelandic insurance companies and CDW (collision damage waiver) policies cover a variety of damages.
 But damage from ash or sand is not on that list.
-Mostly because it is not as simple as switching out a bumper.
+Mainly because it is not as simple as switching out a bumper.

-Winter and spring months are also when the snow begins to melt.
-Which causes the sand underneath to go from muddy to dry and loose.
-This is the perfect recipe for a sand storm.
+Winter and spring months are also when the snow begins to melt, which causes the sand underneath to go from muddy to dry and loose.
+The perfect recipe for a sand storm.
 Which could potentially damage the car you are in.

 Try to get out of the way on busy roads.
-Even if you are on the side, other drivers may not be able to see you.
-Especially in poor visibility.
+Even if you are on the side, other drivers may not be able to see you, especially in poor visibility.
 Most importantly, try your best to stay calm.
 Let the storm pass before attempting to drive away.

 Long story short, yes, you should always have SAAP when visiting Iceland.
 The rugged terrain and unpredictable weather are a combination platter for potential car damage.
 We don’t think you want your souvenir home to be a hefty credit card bill.
 So do yourself a favor and add Sand and Ash Protection to your next rental car.